Contraz/demosys-py/docs/source/geometry.rst

        points_vbo = VBO(numpy.fromiter(generate(), count=count * 3, dtype=numpy.float32)

-Using generators in python like this is much cleaner way.
+Using generators in Python like this is much a cleaner way.
 We also take advantage of numpy's ``fromiter()`` that basically slurps up all the numbers we emit with yield into its internal buffers.
 By also telling numpy what the final size of the buffer will be using the ``count`` parameter, it will pre-allocate this not having to dynamically increase it's internal buffer.

 Generators are extremely simple and powerful.
-If things get complex we can easily split things up in several functions because Pythons ``yield from`` can forward generators.
+If things get complex we can easily split things up in several functions because Python's ``yield from`` can forward generators.

 Imagine generating a single VBO with interleaved position, normal and uv data: